In a previous post I said that equipment suppliers often supply useful technological information which is not necessarily tied to their equipment.

-The complete manual of 440 pages and 600 illustrations costs $80, but there appear to be quite a few free extracts (Tetra Pak has six on its page for the book) online.
+The complete manual of 440 pages and 600 illustrations costs $80, but there appear to be quite a few free extracts (Tetra Pak has six on its page for the book) online which is in pdf format.
 Some educational institutions provide the manual free of charge for students.

 Why not download the chapters that match your activities in food processing.
 Although these have a focus on dairy there is totally applicable information on heat exchangers, centrifugal separators, membrane separation, homogenizers and rheology.

 The paper concludes that the existing small scale processing is important to food supply, food preservation and employment.

 It finds that the expansion of the production of these traditional foods would make business sense, this has been hampered by the normal culprits – access to technology, poor management, lack of funding and low profit margins.

 The paper presents information on the mechanization of gari, the production of instant yam flour and flakes and the production of traditional products including soy-ogi, dawadawa, kilishi and cheese.

 The site provides wide ranging information including product and process descriptions as well as costing and financial analysis.
 It is focused on the needs of smaller and start up entrepreneurs, although the information would be valuable to any processor.
 Some 110 product are covered in this manual.

 Unfortunately, the information and especially the suppliers and costing is developed for application in India.
 However, it is still a useful source of information for any entrepreneur.